PanosK92/SpartanEngine/.github/README.md

 # Spartan Engine

-<p>Spartan game engine is the result of my never-ending quest to understand how things work and has become my go-to place for research.</p>
+<p>An engine which is the result of my never-ending quest to understand how things work and has become my go-to place for research.
+It's designed around the philosophy of favoring fast real-time solutions over baked/static ones, a spartan approach offering a truly dynamic experience.</p>

 <img align="right" width="128" src="https://raw.githubusercontent.com/PanosK92/SpartanEngine/master/Data/rotating_gun.gif"/>

 <p>If you're also on the lookout for knowledge, then you might find this engine to be a helpful study resource.
-This is because a lot of effort is being put into building and maintaining a clean, modern and overall high quality architecture, an architecture that will ensure continuous development over the years.
-Have a look at the source ;-) </p>
+This is because a lot of effort is being put into building and maintaining a clean, modern and overall high quality architecture, an architecture that will ensure continuous development over the years ;-) </p>

 <p><img align="left" width="32" src="https://valentingom.files.wordpress.com/2016/03/twitter-logo2.png"/>For occasional updates regarding the project's development, you can follow me on <a href="https://twitter.com/panoskarabelas1?ref_src=twsrc%5Etfw">twitter</a>.</p>